-Scotland in the Fall, or Scotland in autumn as we call it, is a great time to visit.
+Scotland in the Fall, or autumn as we call it, is a great time to visit.
 But when will the colours be at their peak?

 Scotland in The Fall

 Scotland in The Fall, or Scotland in autumn, is a good time to visit.
 All of the tourism literature you are likely to read suggests this.
 (Note here: I'm not actually saying it's the very best time to visit!
 That all depends...)
 In fact, Scotland in The Fall appears to have been invented for the benefit of aspiring tourism copywriters to use as an exercise in over-description.